• Art magazine

 The connotations of eroticism in art

-Erotic painting captivates with its beauty and their ability to research social taboos and deeper emotions.
-It calls on the audience to think about his own opinion on sexuality, intimacy and beauty.
-Personal stories and historical references give the work and rain to further debates.
+Erotic painting captivates with its beauty as well as its ability to explore societal taboos and deeper emotions.
+It invites the audience to reflect on their own views on sexuality, intimacy, and beauty.
+Personal narratives and historical references bring the work to life and stimulate further debates.

 Sensual depth of seeing and feeling

-Forms of expression of love, passion, joy and vulnerability mirrors n opposite the deeply rooted human nature.
-Even a fleeting look, a gentle touch or the way in which figures are placed compositionally to each other trigger emotional reactions.
+Expressions of love, passion, joy, and vulnerability reflect the deeply rooted human nature.
+Even a fleeting glance, a gentle touch, or the way figures are composited together evoke emotional reactions.

-The carefully curated works of our online gallery want to create an emotional response that goes beyond the purely visual.
+The carefully curated works of our online gallery aim to create an emotional resonance that goes beyond the purely visual.

 Social and cultural reflection

-Erotic painting offers a platform for reflection on social and cultural norms around sexuality, identity and gender roles.
-It questions and deconstructs social taboos by questioning the predominant and shows alternative perspectives.
+Erotic painting offers a platform for reflecting on social and cultural norms surrounding sexuality, identity, and gender roles.
+It questions and deconstructs societal taboos by challenging the prevailing norms and presenting alternative perspectives.

-With explicit representations, artists encourage discussions about power, gender and identity issues in their art.
-A look at the works of artists like Georgia O'keeffe or Cindy Sherman makes it clear how erotic art as a catalyst for movements such as feminism can be.
+Artists provoke discussions about power, gender, and identity issues with explicit representations in their art.
+A look at the works of artists like Georgia O’Keeffe or Cindy Sherman makes it clear how erotic art can serve as a catalyst for movements like feminism.

 Deep psychological dimension

-Erotic art also plays an important role in the psychological examination of human sexuality.
-The two pioneers of deep psychology Sigmund Freud and Carl Jung have recognized this role of eroticism and sexuality in human psyche.
+Erotic art also plays an important role in the psychological engagement with human sexuality.
+The two pioneers of depth psychology, Sigmund Freud and Carl Jung, recognised and intensively studied the role of eroticism and sexuality in the human psyche.

 Erotic art as an expression of individual freedom